-The Point of Change of Ownership for the Project will be on the Interconnection Customer's side of .
-A drawing identifying the Point of Change of Ownership is attached as Exhibit 1
+The Point of Change of Ownership for the Project will be on the Interconnection Customer's side of air-break switch .
+A drawing identifying the Point of Change of Ownership is attached as Exhibit 1.

 1.3 Interconnection Customer's Facilities